onflow/cadence-lang.org/versioned_docs/version-current_0.41/0.41/tutorial/04-capabilities.md

 instead of having to give full control over.

-Or if a user authenticates a trading app for the first time, the can could ask the user for a capability object that allows the app to access the trading functionality of a user's account so that the app doesn't need to ask the user for a signature every time.
+Or if a user authenticates a trading app for the first time, they could ask the user for a capability object that allows the app to access the trading functionality of a user's account so that the app doesn't need to ask the user for a signature every time.